Monday, March 27, 2017

-Atheists portray belief in the existence of God as merely being an explanation for things that science has not yet answered.
-A common objection to theism is that it has been assumed without proof the necessity of God's existence in all areas that science itself has not yet been able to account for.
-On the contrary, Christians are not appealing to God simply to fill in missing or incomplete scientific data.
-Such arguments are not based on silence.
+Atheists portray belief in the existence of God as merely being an explanation for things that science has of yet not answered.
+A common objection to theism is that it has been assumed on a priori basis the necessity of God's existence in all matters that science itself has not as of this time been able to account for satisfactorily.
+On the contrary, intelligent and reasonable religious people are not appealing to God simply to fill in missing or incomplete scientific data.
+Arguments for the existence of God are not based on silence or ignorance of facts.
 They are not made on the basis of a lack of knowledge.

-The validity of each logical premise in these arguments is based on the validity of each scientific or philosophical point used in making them.
-For instance, the universe does have a fine-tuning.
+The validity of each logical premise in arguments for the existence of God is based on the validity of each scientific or philosophical point used in making them.
+For instance, the universe does have fine-tuning.
 The universe has a first cause.
-These are scientific facts which must be dealt with.
+Biological structures have a degree of complexity that appears to have been designed.
+These are scientific facts, which must be dealt with.
 Theistic arguments do not simply assume the existence of God as a means of providing an explanation, but are logical deductions that are unpacked to get an intended point across.

 No comments: